 Still have questions?
 Leave us your contact information and questions at Admission Inquiry.

-According to the decision to allow the teaching of the Pennsylvania High School program of the Vietnamese Ministry of Education and Training of Vietnam, French is the second foreign language subject.
-In the future, we plan to apply for permission to teach Spanish as an additional language for students to choose.
+According to the decision to allow the teaching of the Pennsylvania High School program of the Vietnamese Ministry of Education and Training of Vietnam, Spainish is the second foreign language subject.
+In the future, we plan to apply for permission to teach French as an additional language for students to choose.

 PennSchool uses the Northwest Education Association’s (NWEA) Measures of Academic Progress (MAP) Growth assessment to track individual student growth during their time at the school.

-Every year, the students from preschool to grade 8 will take this test to determine students’ instructional level and to measure academic growth throughout the school year, and from year to year in the areas of mathematics, reading, language usage, and MAP for Primary Grades (MPG).
+Every year, the students from grade 1 to grade 8 will take this test to determine students’ instructional level and to measure academic growth throughout the school year, and from year to year in the areas of mathematics, reading, language usage, and MAP for Primary Grades (MPG).

 The MAP Growth test is widely used in many schools in the US, and many other international schools around the world, this is part of the school’s assessments.
 Students who transfer or study abroad can still bring their study records to submit to other schools in Vietnam or abroad.